AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

     - For Private Hosted Zones, use CW Metric and Alarm, since Route53 health checkers cannot access private
     - AWS Route 53 health checks and failovers
     - can be active-active OR active-passive failover configuration
+        - Active-passive
-        - Active-passive can is used when primary resources are available most of the time, and secondary resources are only used if primary resources are not available
+            - is used when primary resources are available most of the time, and secondary resources are only used if primary resources are not available
+        - Active-Active
-        - Active-Active: Use this failover configuration when you want all of your resources to be available the majority of the time.
-When a resource becomes unavailable, Route 53 can detect that it's unhealthy and stop including it when responding to queries.
+            - Use this failover configuration when you want all of your resources to be available the majority of the time.
+            - When a resource becomes unavailable, Route 53 can detect that it's unhealthy and stop including it when responding to queries.
+            - use weighted routing policy
+                - no primary or secondary resource in this case
 - VPC <-> on-prem DNS queries
     - for DNS queries in VPC from on-prem
         - create inbound endpoint on Route53 Resolver